 A “method” should be a framework within which a teacher can apply his own ideas, expand and develop his own materials and style, always with the main objective being helping his students to learn the target language.
 When the “method” is placed before students’ needs and wants, when the “method” earns a name for itself (Audio Lingual, Berlitz, Vaughan) you can probably be assured that this “method” takes precedence over teacher and student objectives.

 How can we work around imposed methods?
 What can we as teachers do to both satisfy the “method” and make sure our students are getting what they entered the classroom for?
-I’ll address these questions in the next installment, Manipulating the Method.
+I’ll address these questions in the series Listening to the Universe of Discourse.